KaiSwain/bug-wrangler-ranch/README.md

 3. Demonstrate learning efficiency by researching concepts you haven't seen before using your peers, mentors, and the World Wide Web as resources.
 4. Awareness of when you need help, and then seeking it out.

-## Starter Code

-Slim Jenkins has the existing code on Github, so you need to download it from there.
-Actually, developers call this process _cloning a repository_.

-1. In your terminal, to go your workspace directory.
-    ```sh
-    cd ~/workspace
-    ```
-2. Click on the repository link that you got in your Slack message from the Learning Platform.
-3. On that page you will see a green **Code** button.
-Click on that.
-4. A small popup will appear.
-Click on the **SSH** text.
-5. Then click on the copy icon you see all the way to the right of the text.
-6. Back in your terminal, you will run the following command, replacing the `{your URL here}` with what you copied.
-    ```sh
-    git clone {your URL here}
-    ```
-7. This will create a new sub-directory called `bug-wrangler-ranch`.
-Use the `cd` command to navigate into that directory and open it in VS Code.
-    ```sh
-    cd bug-wrangler-ranch
-    code .
-    ```

-Open the `main.js` and create your `launch.json` so that you can debug the code starting with `main.js`.
-Then run the program and start the investigation.

 ## Example Output

 If you are able to fix all of the bugs, you will output similar to what is below.
+It will not be identical, but similar.

 ```sh
 ************************************************